 In the front part of the shoe (until the instep) you will take off all nails as it was described above.

-So for that reason you will need to use two types of the nails:
+So for that reason you will need to use two types of the shoemaking nails:

-In this shoe making tutorial I will show you what are those two types of nails you need to use in your shoemaking craft.
+In this shoe making tutorial on top I show what are those two types of the shoemaking nails you need to use in your craft.

 If you have questions about this post, comment below the post and share this tutorial to spread the love for shoemaking craft!